 Obviously you’re going to need more warm clothes in the winter!
 Again, NO COTTON.
 Here’s my list:

 • Ski/snowboard pants.
 The summer shell pants won’t cut it in the snow.
 Make sure they have side or thigh zips for ventilation while hiking.
+I like the North Face Freedom pants.

 • Down Booties.
 As opposed to down “slippers”, down booties have rubber soles so you can walk around in them on rocky terrain.
 They are very lightweight and easy to pack, and they are comfortable and warm for when you’re lounging around camp, melting snow.

 • Warm gloves, like ski/snowboarding gloves.
 Mittens are even warmer, but you lose dexterity.
+I prefer to have lightweight gloves along with the super warm down-filled Outdoor Research Transcendent Mitts.

 • Hand warmers.
 Very important!
 Especially for photographers who must use thinner gloves when fiddling with the camera, hand warmers will keep your blood warm and your fingers from freezing.